 2. Sort out your Tax and Insurance

 Don’t use your bike over the winter?
 You may have declared it SORN.
-Or if you don’t, you could save money on tax by doing this.
-SORN stands for ‘Statuatory Off Road Notice’ and it’s how you tell the DVLA you’re taking your vehicle off the road, for example if you’re keeping it in a garage.
+Or if you haven’t already, you could save money on tax by doing this.
+SORN stands for ‘Statutory Off Road Notice’ and it’s how you tell the DVLA you’re taking your vehicle off the road, for example if you’re keeping it in a garage.

 Has your bike been locked away for a while?
-Perhaps during the Covid pandemic, it may be due an MOT.
+It may be due an MOT.
 Just like cars, bikes over 3 years old will need a yearly MOT certificate to ensure it is road worthy and safe to ride.
-Without a valid MOT certificate, your insurance is likely to be invalid.
+You can check the status of your MOT here.
+Without a valid MOT certificate, your insurance is likely to be invalid .

 4. Service and Maintenance

 Servicing a motorbike is an incredibly important part of its maintenance.
 It ensures everything will continue to work to its full potential, making it safer and it will also extent the like of your motorcycle.

 However, there are ways to maintain your bike at home.
 This includes: